Installation manual Zivver OWA add-in

 6. Click Upload.

-A Configure add-in screen is shown.
+The Configure add-in screen appears.

 • Everyone